A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

 \subsubsection{Comparison of Forecasting Accuracy With The ICU Minimal Model}

-In this section, we will use the ICU Minimal Model (ICU-MM) introduced in \cite{vanherpe06} and \cite{vanherpe07} for the comparison of the forecasting result we obtain with the ICU version of the MSG model.
-The ICU-MM has twelve unknown model parameters.
-One of those model parameters is used for the purpose of having units equal on both sides of the equation and set to be 1.
+In this section, we use the ICUMM and mean-variance model in a similar manner as in T2DM context for the comparison of the forecasting results.
+The ICUMM is a physiological model that represents the glucose-insulin dynamics of ICU patients and was developed to be used for glycemic management in ICU.
+The model consists of four coupled differential equations and has 12 model parameters.
+One of those model parameters is used for the purpose of having units equal on both sides of the equation and set to 1.
 Two of the model parameters represent the volume of glucose and insulin distribution space and are set to nominal values from the literature.
 This leaves us with nine unknown model parameters to be estimated.
-To estimate these parameters, we use the constrained EnKF method as we did in when fitting the LDP model in the T2DM setting.
-Recall that with this type of approach, the ensemble enables us to obtain confidence bands for our forecasting results.
+For parameter estimation and BG forecasting, we used the constrained EnKF method, which enables us to obtain confidence bands for the forecasting results using the ensembles.
+We implemented the BG forecasting algorithm using the EnKF method based on the ICUMM on {\ttfamily MATLAB}.
+We used {\ttfamily MATLAB}'s ODE solver {\ttfamily ode45} to obtain the solution of ICUMM.
+The mean-variance model simply uses the mean and variance of BG measurements over the training time window for forecasting.

+The comparison results are shown in Table \ref{tab4}.
+These results indicate the efficiency of the MSG model in forecasting BG measurements and assessing the uncertainty in the forecasted values.

+\emph{First}, the point estimators in the MSG case exhibit comparable, or improved, accuracy in comparison to the ICUMM and mean-variance model, i.e., RMSE and MPE are smaller for the MSG model obtained either via optimization or MCMC.
+In addition, correlation values obtained with the MSG model are significantly larger than those with the ICUMM and mean-variance model.
+These results show that with a relatively simple model, we are able to reach the same, or better, accuracy in forecasting BG behavior than a more physiologically based high-fidelity model, with a larger number of unknown model parameters.